 Red, Green, Wait 红绿灯 | Emotion Detection v4.0

-The image above is a preliminary design view of an installation the applies the use of Emota v4.0.
-The installation uses 25 actual traffic lights controlled with a Rapsbery Pi3 microcontroller, a vision system,five 16-channel relay banks, controlled by 5 MCP23017 GPIO extender ICs.
-The lights patterns states are modified based on emotions detected in public space.
+The image above is a preliminary design view of an installation that employs Emota v4.0.
+The installation uses 25 actual traffic signals controlled with a Rapsbery Pi3 microcontroller, a vision system, five 16-channel relay banks, 5 MCP23017 GPIO extender ICs.
+The lights pattern states are modified based on emotions detected in public space.

-The video below is an in-progess example of the traffic light array with emotion detection.
+The video above demonstrates the functioning traffic signal array with emotion detection.